-- 5.39 Carpenter's Foremen shall receive wages at ten percent (10%) per hour above wages otherwise provided of the highest journeyman they are giving orders to.
+- 5.38 Foremen.
+There shall be a carpenter's foreman on all jobs and in or working out of all shops.
+A foreman will be any man giving orders to one (1) or more men and shall be paid foreman's wages.
+No foreman shall use profane or abusive language to Members working under his direction or discharge a Member for upholding working rules or conditions.
+No foreman shall give orders to more than ten (10) men.
+No carpenter's foreman shall be allowed to use his tools, giving orders to ten (10) or more men.
+Carpenters are not to take orders from any foreman that does not belong to the United Brotherhood of Carpenters and Joiners of America. - 5.39 Carpenter's Foremen shall receive wages at ten percent (10%) per hour above wages otherwise provided of the highest journeyman they are giving orders to.
 All General Foremen shall receive wages at twenty percent (20%) per hour above wages otherwise provided.
 All Foremen must be members in good standing of the Brotherhood. - 5.40 Millwright's Foremen shall be on jobs where Millwright work is to be done.
 One (1) Millwright Foreman shall not be permitted to handle more than one (1) crew or six (6) men.
-Where two (2) or more Millwright Foreman are employed, there shall be a General Millwright Foreman.
+Where two (2) or more Millwright Foremen are employed, there shall be a General Millwright Foreman.
 A Millwright Foreman shall not be allowed to use his tools when giving orders to four (4) or more men. - 5.41 Pile Driver's Foremen and their crews may handle only one (1) rig.
 On a job where there are two (2) or more Pile Driver Foremen, there shall be a General Foreman.
 The General Foreman shall not handle a crew or carry any journeymen's time. - 5.42 Foremen from Bargaining Units.
 Whenever a foreman or general foreman is chosen by the EMPLOYER, he shall be a person from the Bargaining Unit. - 5.43 Shift Work.
 When shift work is desired, the EMPLOYER agrees to notify the Business Representative of the Local Union, in writing, at least one (1) week prior to beginning such shift work.
 In any project involving shift work, the job must operate at least five (5) consecutive days.
 The Business Representative and the Job Steward shall be notified at the beginning and end of work.